lovelysystems/lovely-editor/README.md

-# OyezEditor
+# LovelyEditor

-OyezEditor is a React component to provide a variety of editors to add to your app.
+LovelyEditor is a React component to provide a variety of editors to add to your app.
 It also gives you the opportunity to create your own editor and add it to the component.
 As a result the edited content will come in the shape of HTML-code to be added to your page.
 Each editor will create an independent